 If you are sent an enema, you may eat and drink normally until the enema is inserted.
-Do not eat or drink after you have inserted the enema.
+Do not eat any solid food after you have inserted the enema.

 Continue to take any medicines prescribed by your doctor unless you have been told otherwise.